title banner for Derbyshire UK - Derbyshire and Peak District GuideChesterfield

 Email: tourism@chesterfield.gov.uk

-George Stephenson is buried at the Holy Trinity church on Newbold Road.
-Chesterfield's popular Pomegranate Theatre in Corporation St started life in 1879 as the Stephenson Memorial Hall in tribute to George Stephenson.
+Chesterfield's popular Pomegranate Theatre in Corporation St started life in 1879 as the Stephenson Memorial Hall in tribute to George Stephenson who is buried at the Holy Trinity church on Newbold Road.
 The Pomegranate also spent a part of its life as a cinema and as the Chesterfield Civic Theatre before becoming the Pomegranate in 1982.
 See www.pomegranatetheatre.co.uk for more information on exhibitions and performances held at the Pomegranate.
+The night life in Chesterfield is well-regarded with a large number of pubs and night clubs in the town.

 Chesterfield is synonymous with the crooked spire on top of the church of Our Lady and All Saints.
 It gives Chesterfield its identity.
 Built, along with much of the rest of the church in the 14th century, it was straight for several centuries before it began to twist, probably as a result of unseasoned timber being used for its construction.
 It now leans nearly 9ft to the south and is still moving.